Patient education: Vaginal yeast infection (Beyond the Basics)

 Treatment may include a pill that you take by mouth or a vaginal treatment.

 Vaginal treatment — Treatment for a vaginal yeast infection often includes a vaginal cream or tablet.
 You apply the cream or tablet inside the vagina at bedtime with an applicator.
 There are prescription and non-prescription treatments, so ask your doctor or nurse which to use.
 One, three, and seven-day treatments are equally effective.
-The duration of treatment should depend upon severity of infection.
+The length of treatment depends on how severe your infection is.

-Oral treatment — A prescription pill called fluconazole (Diflucan) is another option for treating yeast infections.
+Oral treatment — A prescription pill called fluconazole (sample brand name: Diflucan) is another option for treating yeast infections.
 Most women only need one dose, although women with more complicated infections (such as those with underlying medical problems, recurrent yeast infections, or severe signs and symptoms) may require a second dose 72 hours (three days) after the first dose.

 Side effects of fluconazole are mild and infrequent, but may include stomach upset, headache, and rash.
 Fluconazole interacts with a number of medications; ask your doctor, nurse, or pharmacist if you have concerns.
-Fluconazole is not usually recommended during the first trimester of pregnancy due to the potential risk of harm to the fetus.
+Fluconazole is not recommended during pregnancy due to the potential risk of harm to the developing baby.

-When will I feel better? — Most yeast infections go away within a few days after starting treatment.
+When will I feel better? — Most yeast infections go away within a few days of starting treatment.
 However, you may continue to feel itchy and irritated, even after the infection is gone.
 If you do not get better within a few days after finishing treatment, call your doctor or nurse for advice.

 RECURRENT VAGINAL YEAST INFECTIONS

-Between 5 and 8 percent of women have recurrent yeast infections, defined as more than four infections per year.
+Between 5 and 8 percent of women have recurrent yeast infections, defined as four or more infections per year.